 #3: Are You a Heavy User of Prescription Drugs?

 In response to the Medicare Modernization Act of 2003, Medicare Part D was created to provide prescription drug coverage.
-Original Medicare by itself does not cover prescription drug costs; therefore, if your medical condition requires you to purchase many drugs, it makes sense to get Part D coverage.
+Original Medicare by itself does not cover prescription drug costs; therefore, if you have a medical condition which requires you to purchase prescription drugs, it makes sense to get Part D coverage.

-When shopping for drug plans, each drug will have its own ‘formulary’ (drug list) that it covers.
-This list is typically split into different 3-4 tiers depending on whether the drug is branded or generic, with higher tiers costing more than lower tiers.
+When shopping for drug plans, each plan will have its own ‘formulary’ (drug list) that it covers.
+This list is typically split into 3-4 different tiers depending on whether the drug is branded or generic, with higher tiers costing more than lower tiers.